 If running safety is an issue for you, check these two posts:

-During the first few months of my running resolution, I used to wake up early and jog in very secluded so that I could avoid contact with other people whenever I’d to go at it alone.
+During the first few months of my running resolution, I used to wake up early and jog in a very secluded area so that I could avoid contact with other people.

-The same should happen to you, as long as you’re willing to give this a try.
-Once you’ve become used to running around your neighborhood or in your local park, you’ll start to notice that you aren’t as caught up in your own insecurities as you used to.
-In fact, as you keep up your routine, you’ll start to feel more confident in not on your running ability, but yourself, too.
+Once you’ve gotten used to running around your neighborhood or your local park, you’ll start to notice that you aren’t as caught up in your insecurities as you used to be, and as you keep up your routine you’ll start feeling more confident — not only in your running ability but in yourself as well.

-Just whatever you do, make sure to run where you feel most comfortable.
-Pick a location which brings the best in you and outshines the clumsiness0
+Whatever you do, make sure to run where you feel most comfortable.

-Here you have it.
-The above are some of the best strategies you turn to to help you improve your exercise confidence and feel less self-conscious when running outside.
+There you have it, some of the best strategies to help you improve your confidence and help you feel less self-conscious when running outside.

 Now it’s your turn.
 Do you usually feel self-conscious when exercising outdoors?
 How do you deal with it?
 Or do you still shy away from any form of outdoor exercise?